CJOWood/ai-receipt-scanner-for-ynab/README.md

 Copy the `.env.example` file and replace the placeholders with your own files.

-Then, build the front-end and start the server:
+The front-end is a small React app using Material UI.
+Build the front-end and start the server with:

 ```shell
 bun run build